artcore-c/Cerebrum/cerebrum-pi/README.md

 📄 See: [`cerebrum-pi/requirements.txt`](../cerebrum-pi/requirements.txt)

-> **Note:** You can complete the Installation steps below without the VPS running, but the orchestrator will not start until the VPS backend is configured and you've added the API key to `.env`.
+> **Note:** You can complete the Installation steps below without the VPS running, but the orchestrator will not start until the VPS backend is configured and you've added your API key to `.env`.

 ## Installation